radumarias/syncoxiders/website/pages/poc-demo.md

 - build changes tree for `src`
 - apply changes from `src` to `dst` for these operations:
     - `Add`, `Modify`, `Delete`, `Rename`
-- make sure changes are reflected on `dst` remote

 **We use git to catch the changes, how it works:**
 - we have 2 special directories for src and dst